 You are entitled to 4 weeks of vacation, 8 designated holidays, and 12 sick days per year per university policy.
 You can allocate these as you see fit, and I trust you to keep your own calendar–if you work on a Sunday so you can take a Friday off when family is in town, that is perfectly reasonable.
 For longer vacations, I simply ask that you keep me informed of your plans a month or two in advance.
 For my own part, I often take vacation as: ~1.5 weeks off around the holidays, ~2 weeks off in the summer, and a smattering of long weekends interspersed throughout the year.

 Due to our cross-continental extent, the Brook Lab has many policies in place that support remote work.
-That said, University of Chicago PhD students will need to live in Chicago to attend courses and participate in departmental and lab activities.
-University of Chicago postdocs are also expected to be on site, unless a remote residence is negotiated with the PI Cara.
-In the event of the latter, I will fund travel (flight only) to Chicago once per quarter for those based domestically; and once per year for those based internationally.
+That said, University of Chicago PhD students and postdocs are expected to live in Chicago to attend courses and participate in departmental and lab activities.
+Deviations from this practice should be addressed with Cara on a case-by-case basis.

 University of Antananarivo PhD students will be funded to train at the University of Chicago for a minimum of one four week session during the course of their PhD research.
 These trainings will require significant advance planning and flexibility with timing on the part of the student.